FAQ

 + Can I apply if I’m not a U.S. citizen?

 The Next Challenge is open to startups based in the United States of America and U.S. Territories.
-A venture is considered U.S.-based if it is legally incorporated in the U.S. and if the majority of employees and/or contractors live in the United States.
+A venture is considered U.S.-based if it is legally incorporated in the U.S. (independent creators applying for the Pioneer award are not required to be legally incorporated) and if the majority of employees and/or contractors live in the United States.
 You do not need to be a U.S. citizen to apply.

 + Can I apply if my company is registered outside of the U.S?

 No, the Next Challenge is open only to startups based in the United States of America and U.S. Territories.
-A venture is considered U.S.-based if it is legally incorporated in the U.S. and if the majority of employees and/or contractors live in the United States.
+A venture is considered U.S.-based if it is legally incorporated in the U.S. (independent creators applying for the Pioneer award are not required to be legally incorporated) and if the majority of employees and/or contractors live in the United States.

 + Can I apply if I serve customers outside of the U.S?